-While THDA has several homebuying programs, all mortgage loans allocated to the Issue 2023-2A Bonds will be Great Choice Program Loans ("Program Loans").
+While THDA has several homebuying programs, all mortgage loans allocated to the Offered Bonds will be Great Choice Program Loans ("Program Loans").
 Program Loans are 30-year, fixed-interest-rate home mortgage loans offered, made or originated by private banks and lenders for first-time homebuyers, veterans, and homebuyers in targeted areas of residence.
-Homeownership for Heroes Program, a sub-program of Great Choice, offers the most reduced interest rates on home loans and is targeted toward qualifying veterans, active-duty military, firefighters, state and local law enforcement officers, EMTs and paramedics.
+Homeownership for Heroes Program, a sub-program of Great Choice, offers reduced interest rates and is targeted toward qualifying veterans, active-duty military, firefighters, state and local law enforcement officers, EMTs and paramedics.
 Program Loans are made on a continuing basis through THDA-approved originating agents or lenders.
 Homebuyers work directly with lenders to receive loans through Great Choice.
-Improved access to financing for eligible borrowers provides more pathways to an essential service and promotes a more equitable society.
-Without THDA single-family programs, such as Great Choice, certain individuals in Tennessee may not be able to achieve homeownership.